TheBigTuna/ClanPages/readme.md

 Right now, we've only built a simple php+mysql web app as a way to demonstrate the concept.
 We plan to rewrite the whole thing with a lot more pre-planning and scalable & secure code.

 ## Web Technologies
-PHP, HTML5, CSS3, Javascript, jQuery, Bootstrap, MySql, PhpMyadmin
+PHP, HTML5, CSS3, Javascript, jQuery, Bootstrap, MySQL, PhpMyadmin

 ## Challenges
 We started off with a java web app but quickly realized that java is not the best language for a hackathon project.
 We then decided to move to LAMP web stack and finish it from there.